France v Hawke’s Bay 1968

 Jean Trillo, 24, seven Tests, 5ft l0½in, 12st 8lb, student.
 Proved his worth during the last close season tour in South Africa.
 A solid and complete attacker, his defence is equally good.
 Fast and bold.

 Jean Pierre Lux: 22, eight Tests, 5ft 9½in, 11st 7lb, student.
-Another very gifted attacking player. speedy, wily, with a very full knowledge of the game and a formidable side-step, His defensive play is not up to the standard of his attacking gifts.
+Another very gifted attacking player, speedy, wily, with a very full knowledge of the game and a formidable side-step.
+His defensive play is not up to the standard of his attacking gifts.

 FLY HALVES

-Christian Boujet: 26, student, 5ft 9½in, l2st 3lb.
+Christian Boujet: 26, student, 5ft 9½in, 12st 3lb.
 The fine performance of his club in the French championship brought Boujet, much talked about four years ago, back into the limelight.
 He has no caps, but he has plenty of talent based on a sober and solid game, and remarkable defensive kicking.

 Jean Andrieu: 26, 5ft 11in.
 12st 3lb, medical student.
 No caps before the tour, Andrieu, who is the team doctor, has a deadly drop-kick and, although he lacks pace in attack, he compensates for this deficiency by a fine appreciation of the game and a formidable talent for kicking.